sambarza/cheshire-cat-ai-core/V2_DEV_NOTES.md

 - endpoint `/message` has been moved to core_plugin `legacy_v1`, so it is still available.
 The main http enbdpoint to chat with the cat is `/chat` and must receive a `ChatRequest` JSON, which is very similar to the format use by all major LLM/assistant vendors.
 The endpoint supports streaming
 - Auth system semplifications (TODO review):
  - All endpoints, http and websocket, start close (except `/auth/token` and `/auth/login`)
+ - You can now login into `/docs` using username and password
  - The default `CCAT_API_KEY` is `meow`.
  - The default `CCAT_JWT_SECRET` is `meow_jwt`
  - Both the key and the jwt must be sent via header `Authorization: Bearer xxx`.